Based on the fascinating book by L.

 –Bonnie Goldberg, Connecticut Critics Circle

-Calon - A larger than life Elf, full of live and self-doubt.
+Calon – A larger than life elf, full of life and self-doubt.

 Little Claus – A loving boy, nearly eight years old.